amrit/fliptop/README.md

 # Fliptop

-A Ruby wrapper for the Fliptop API.
+A super simple Ruby wrapper for the Fliptop API.

 ## Installation